| Anatomy of Adultery - 15 Steps of Unfaithfulness

 what I liked.
 Of course everyone else thought he was just

+being a good boss."
 "She started leaving unsigned notes to me in my desk

 sharing her feelings for me.
 It scared me at first, because